kingbootoshi/feather/TO-DO.md

 TO DO:
 - test structured output
 - implement dynamic variables to system prompt
-- add the 'add image' logic to addUserMessage
+- add the 'image' logic to addUserMessage, for automatically adding images to a message
 - add option for tools to NOT auto execute (tool usages given in outputs, for manual handling of function calls)
 - add chainRunning (option for agent to run again on it's own, chaining tool calls together)